 What to expect

-How you feel in the moment is important and I’ll encourage you to come as you are, bringing whatever thoughts and feelings arise.
+How you feel in the moment matters.
+I encourage you to come as you are, bringing whatever thoughts and emotions arise — including how you feel towards me.
+Something meaningful can emerge in the relationship between us, and this is often where lasting change begins.

 Experience and Background

-I am a qualified psychodynamic counsellor, trained over four years with Gloucestershire Counselling Services (accredited by the British Association for Counselling and Psychotherapy, BACP).
-As a registered member of the BACP, I work within their Ethical Framework, and I am DBS-checked for your peace of mind.
+I am a qualified psychodynamic counsellor, trained over four years with Gloucestershire Counselling Services (accredited by the British Association for Counselling and Psychotherapy).
+I am a registered member of the BACP and work within their Ethical Framework.
+I am also DBS-checked.

 FAQs